opensourcegamedev/SpaceChaos/README.md

 Also thanks to all other supports and the libGDX team!

 ### Assets
-Assets wasnt made by us, we have used some free (in most cases open source) graphics under an specific license.
+The assets were made by others.
+All graphics (in most cases open source) are under a specific license.
 You can find all graphic authors & contributors in **CONTRIBUTORS.md file**.